emer/axon/sims/bgdorsal/README.md

 # Param search notes

+## 07/30/2025: patch

+Key logic:

+* PatchD1, D2 accumulates PF action output across sequence, learns final DA modulation.
+At each point in time, signals the expected positive vs. negative.

+* Patch should provide a useful signal to Matrix about what works -- use to modulate DA.

+*

+* if PF == same stripe as Patch (i.e., selected), Patch discounts learning.
+* if PF != same, then sign flips -- counterfactual. is this already built in?
+* But it always biases learning in same direction as self.

+Discount:

+* for trace, D1

 ## 01/14/2025: after fixes

 * PF looks weaker in new vs. old; unclear why.
 Fixed PF weights not helpful (but not too bad either).